duffney/duffney.io/content/posts/the-digital-declutter.md

 I wrote his blog post almost a year ago and for one reason or another, never published it.
 After a gentle nudge from [Dan Wahlin](https://twitter.com/DanWahlin), I re-read this blog post and decided to publish it.
 After reading it and reflecting on it, I am grateful for how much of it has stuck with me.
 At the same time, I realized how much I miss the person I was at the end of that blissful 30 days.
 The pendulum has swung too far and it is time to push it back.
 Over the next 30 days, starting on 3-16-2020 I'll be doing another digital declutter.
 During the first digital declutter I cut out nearly all technology after work hours.
 This time around I will not be as hardcore, but without sacrifice there is no reward.
 Ironically, I'll be using social media and you as my accountability partners.
 This time around I will be documenting not only my thoughts and reflections, I will also be sharing the protocols and tactics I use.
 I invite you to join me in this digital declutter.
 Here is how you get started.

+To learn more about Digital Minimalism, check out [Digital Minimalism: Habits & Tips to Declutter Your Devices](https://business-essay.com/blog/digital-minimalism-habits-tips-to-declutter-your-devices-infographic/).

 ## Next Steps